pravinchandankhede/pravinchandankhede.github.io/_posts/2022-11-04-HowPKIWorks.md

 ### 5. Implementing PKI in Organizations

 Implementing a Public Key Infrastructure (PKI) is a strategic initiative that requires careful planning, technical precision, and ongoing governance.
 A well-implemented PKI enables secure digital communication, identity verification, and data integrity across an organization’s ecosystem.
+We will discuss on the pillars of this infrastructure and possible deployment options.
+An organization should consider these 7 pillars while architecturing thier PKI.

 #### 5.1 Planning and Design